buildkite/docs/pages/pipelines/build_retention.md

   </tbody>
 </table>

-Per pipeline retention settings have been retired and all pipelines are now in organisation specific retention settings specified above.
+Retention periods are set according to an organization's plan, as shown in the previous table.
+Per-pipeline retention settings are not supported.

 ## Exporting build data